-Bombardier Aerospace, Belfast specialises in the design and development of complex advanced composite and metallic aerostructures in all classes of civil aircraft and all categories of structure, including fuselages, wings and engine nacelles.
+Bombardier Belfast specialises in the design and development of complex advanced composite and metallic aerostructures in all classes of civil aircraft and all categories of structure, including fuselages, wings and engine nacelles.

 Following a complex research, development and test programme, Bombardier Belfast is manufacturing the primary structural components of the C Series aircraft composite wing using its patented Resin Transfer Infusion (RTI) process.
 The wings are the largest and most complex composite structures manufactured and assembled in the UK using this particular technology.

 The development programme also included producing a full-scale, three-quarter span, pre-production, demonstrator wing, which was successfully tested to ultimate load, replicating 150 per cent of the most severe forces the wing is ever likely to experience in service.
 The data collected from all the tests was then used to optimise the design of the production standard wings.

 Our Experimental and Ground Test facility carries out development and certification testing of structures and systems.
 Structural work covers both composite and metallic materials and ranges from components to major assemblies.